MyAGV Plus API User Guide

-Note: The APIs below are Python APIs.
-Please ensure the pymycobot Python SDK package is installed before use.
-This document is adapted based on the latest myagvplus and myagvplusapi source code.
+Note: All APIs below are Python APIs.
+Please install the pymycobot Python SDK package before use.
+This documentation is adapted based on the latest myagvplus and myagvplusapi source code.

 1. System & Product Information